Servebolt/php-sdk/README.md

     // Default: false
     'throwExceptionsOnClientError' => false,

-    // Use PSR-7 response instead of the custom SDK HTTP response
+    // Decide how you want the SDK to respond after querying the API.
+    // Options: customResponse, psr7, rawObject
-    // Default: false
+    // Default: customResponse
-    'returnPsr7Response' = false,
+    'responseObjectType' = 'customResponse',
 ]);
 ```